 In Edwardian times Sedgefield promoted a two day fixture in March.
 Although it remained a meeting for hunting men, it was now a much more professional event.

 The First World War saw the abandonment of racing in 1915 until its resumption in 1920.
 The post-war resumption was marred by the death of Richard Ord, the Squire of Sands Hall, who was owner of the Estate as well as a shrewd Jockey Club Handicapper.

-By the mid twenties Sedgefield had three meetings, including a lucrative Boxing Day fixture, which unfortunately Sedgefield no longer has.
+By the mid twenties Sedgefield had three meetings, including a lucrative Boxing Day fixture.
 The current Racecourse Company was founded in 1927, and has seen the fixtures gradually increase to the current twenty days.